Go back to Resources

 Share this post

-Triplebyte is one of the most recent contenders in the remote hiring world.
-It launched in 2015 and had become a favored talent-sourcing solution for many companies and startups.
-However, in 2026, the talent marketplace and hiring platform’s core services are no longer operational.
-Triplebye was acquired by Karat in 2023.
+One of the more recent contenders in the remote hiring world, Triplebyte launched in 2015 and has since become a favored talent-sourcing solution for many established companies and startups.
+As of 2026, the talent marketplace/hiring platform is no longer in operation.

 What Were Triplebyte’s Features?

-Triplebyte was a popular software engineering sourcing platform for many businesses, including several in Silicon Valley.
-So, what did the company offer?
+Triplebyte was popular with many companies, including several in Silicon Valley.
+What, exactly, did the platform offer?

 • Triplebyte’s technical assessment product and team were well-known for their rigor in screening candidates.

-• Triplebyte’s sizable talent pool contained developers with different experience levels, from entry-level to senior.
+• Triplebyte’s sizable talent pool included developers with different experience levels, from entry-level to senior.

 • The platform’s business model accommodated both job postings and talent hiring services.

-• The hiring process took an average of 10 days, a very quick turnaround.
+• If you requested a software developer on Triplebyte, the hiring process took an average of 10 days, making it a very fast hiring process.

-• There were complaints that Triplebyte was making developer profiles public without their consent.
+• There were some drawbacks to Triplebyte.
+For example, developers complained that the platform was making developer profiles public without their consent.

 Reasons to Consider Triplebyte Alternatives for Hiring Software Engineers

-Namely, Triplebyte no longer exists—at least not as the service it was known for.
+Namely, you should consider alternatives because Triplebyte no longer exists.
 Karat, a Seattle-based global interviewing company, acquired Triplebyte in 2023.
-It assumed control of the platform’s technical assessment product and team and subsequently announced that it would downsize the talent-sourcing network.
-The core Triplebyte service is no longer available.
+It assumed control of the platform’s technical assessment product and team and subsequently announced that it would downsize the talent-sourcing network Magnet.
+The core Triplebyte service has since been discontinued.

 Remote Developer Hiring Alternatives to Triplebyte